lavaeater/turbo-rocket-ultra/README.md

 - [ ] Player graphics made from components / parts etc.
 - [ ] Vehicles would be cool
 - [ ] Build Towers
+- [ ] Gibs and Body Parts II - blood trails and audio
+- [ ] Flip weapon sprites when facing west
+- [ ] Add explosion particle effect to grenade collision
+- [ ] Zombies throwing projectiles
+- [ ] Some other type of enemy
+- [ ] Zombies with guns <- this would be genuinely cool, actually
+- [ ] Bat swing
+- [ ] Nicer Setup UI, using Scene2d perhaps
+- [ ] Fix mouse position by polling position instead of event-driven system
+- [ ] Puzzle obstacles / machines

 ### Hud II
 Make the HUD pretty and useful and legible.
 Work on more simple databinding stuff and Scene2D extensions etc.